lsst/pipelines_lsst_io/getting-started/display.rst

 The ``collections`` and ``instrument`` arguments are both required in this case.
 The first is required because we have not set up default collections to query.
 The second is required because we are filtering on an instrument specific key so we need to say which instrument to use since a butler repository can contain data from multiple instruments.
-Following are few lines for example:
+Following are few example lines:

 .. code-block:: text